How Many People Are Named Mercedes?

 An estimated 36,731 people in the United States have the first name Mercedes.
 It is predominantly female (99.2%).
 The average bearer is 33 years old, and Mercedes peaked in popularity in 1991 with 1,808 births that year.

-Below you will find a full statistical profile of Mercedes as a first name in the United States, including gender data, a year-by-year popularity timeline going back to 1880, a decade breakdown, and state-by-state birth registrations.
+Below you will find a full statistical profile of Mercedes as a first name in the United States, including gender data, a year-by-year popularity timeline going back to 1880, a decade breakdown, state-by-state birth registrations, and, when available, a 2020 Census snapshot showing who had the name at that point in time.
 You can also check how many people share the full name Mercedes paired with any surname.

 Key Insights